 The Program has created a list of over 100 museum-related internships in Baltimore, Washington, Philadelphia, and New York.
 The list contains summer and semester-long internships, both paid and unpaid, and is updated regularly.
 Museums and Society students have interned at the Smithsonian, Baltimore Museum of Art, Jewish Museum of Maryland, Sotheby's and many more places.

-Five internship opportunities are administered directly through the Program: the Abrams internship at the Phillips Collection in Washington DC, the Annual Student Curatorial Internship at the Evergreen Museum and Library of the Johns Hopkins University, the Annual Sonneborn Collection Curatorial Internship at Johns Hopkins University, the Robert and Nancy Hall Fellowship Program to work at the Walters Art Museum in Baltimore, and the Robert and Nancy Hall Grant to support a student in an unpaid internship at any museum.
+Four internship opportunities are administered directly through the Program: the Abrams internship at the Phillips Collection in Washington DC, the Annual Student Curatorial Internship at the Evergreen Museum and Library of the Johns Hopkins University, the Annual Sonneborn Collection Curatorial Internship at Johns Hopkins University, and the Robert and Nancy Hall Fellowship Program to work at the Walters Art Museum in Baltimore.
 The deadline to apply for these internships is usually around February 25th.

 The Johns Hopkins University Homewood Museum also offers the paid Nan Pinkard-Aurelia Bolton internship.